cjoakim/azure-cosmos-demo22/presentation/presentation.md

 Notes:
 - c3 costs much less RU than c1 due to the composite index on pk/carrier/date
 - c4 costs much more due to non-use of the partition key (/from_iata)
-- Usain Bolt used composite indices
+- Usain Bolt uses composite indices

 <p align="center"><img src="img/usain-bolt-finish-line.jpeg" width="60%"></p>